slaclab/slicops/README.md

 - api - [slicops.pkcli.service.ui_api](https://github.com/slaclab/slicops/blob/main/slicops/pkcli/service.py) is the web server to connect to, which serves APIs, communicates with ADSimDetector, and proxies vite.

 #### First Time Install
-NOTE: following the steps below will create a slicops conda env, and your own sif file.
+NOTE: following the steps below will create a slicops conda env, and your own sif file, if they are not found on your path.
 Creating a sif file can take up to 45 minutes.
-These commands do not recognize if you want to use Rob's sif file (export command in previous section).

 The first time run this command: